Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 “I think it was a mixture of luck and Kirby throwing really hard,” he said.

-He did admit, though, that he and Kirby would discuss it on their short drive to the Tacoma hotel where they’re staying and perhaps in their next round of golf.
+He did admit that he and Kirby would discuss it on their short drive to the Tacoma hotel where they’re staying and perhaps in their next round of golf.

 “Kirby is my boy,” he said.
 “This ride home is gonna be a fun one.
 Kirby is a great pitcher, and he’s got amazing stuff. … This is the first time I faced him, and I was trying to get a good pitch over the plate, stay true to my approach and just kind of treat him like another guy even though he’s not.